 Putnam’s exhaustive and compelling study is incredible.
 However, what I do know is that weddings provide a momentary respite for this descent into social isolation.
 Weddings offer a rare chance for people to physically re-connect with loved ones.
 Sometimes, even reaching back for lost cultural traditions, even if they are small.

-The other day I was having an email exchange with a bride who was marrying a fellow of Italian ancestry.
-She was interested in integrating “something Italian” into the wedding ceremony.
-Because so many traditional Italian ceremonies are intimately connected with specifically Roman Catholic services (this was an interfaith marriage, with the ceremony not conducted by a traditional clergy person), she was puzzled about what options might exist.
+The other day, I was having an email exchange with a bride who was marrying a fellow of Italian ancestry.
+She is interested in integrating “something Italian” into the wedding ceremony.
+However, so many tradition types in Italian ceremonies are intimately connected with specifically Roman Catholic services.
+This was an interfaith marriage, with the ceremony not conducted by a traditional clergy person.
+Therefore, she was puzzled about what options might exist.